Confirm

 Special Types Of Limited Company

-In addition to the four main types of public and private companies we have detailed, there are also a few specific non-standard limited company entities.
+In addition to the four main types of public and private companies, there are also a few specific non-standard limited company entities.
 These are: Community Interest Companies (CICs), Right to manage companies (RTMs) and Societas Europaeas (SEs).

 Community Interest Company (CIC)